-Following the success of events like Constitution Day and the implementation of Civic Corners at Mount Union, the University has created the following action plan to guide additional work in this area.
-We seek to increase student civic engagement on campus, measured by student voter registration, student voting, student contact with government officials, and student attendance at civicfocused events both on and off campus.
-We also seek to enhance civic engagement in the larger Alliance community through resource collaboration, including campus/ community events and connecting with local community groups.
+Union, the University has created the following action plan to guide additional work in this area.
+We seek to increase student civic engagement on campus, measured by student voter registration, student voting, student contact with government officials, and student attendance at civic-focused events both on and off campus.
+We also seek to enhance civic engagement in the larger Alliance community through resource collaboration, including campus/community events and connecting with local community groups.

-The plan was developed by the Director of the Regula Center, Abby Honaker Schroeder, Associate Professor in Political Science and International Studies and Faculty Liaison to the Regula Center, Lori Kumler, and Library Circulation Manager in KHIC, Gina Maida.
+The plan was developed by the Director of the Regula Center, Abby Honaker Schroeder and associate professor in Political Science and International Studies and Faculty Liaison to the Regula Center, Lori Kumler.
+Our plan is supported by numerous faculty and staff serving in our campus civic engagement group.
 Through the leadership of these staff and faculty members and the resources of their respective departments, the plan expands our engagement efforts across campus and incorporates improved benchmarks for future initiatives.

-The plan here spans three academic years beginning in the fall of 2020 and concluding in the spring of 2022.
-The plan will be implemented by current leadership (listed above) and will expand over time to include individuals and students from additional departments to ensure diverse participation, integrated civic education, and continued innovation.
+The plan here spans three academic years beginning in the fall of 2022 and concluding in the spring of 2024.
+The plan will be implemented by current leadership, three student Democracy Fellows, and student employees of the Regula Center for Public Service and Civic Engagement and will expand over time to include individuals and students from additional departments to ensure diverse participation, integrated civic education, and continued innovation.